-The 4×4 minute workout is a classic in all sports: running, cycling and rowing research has proven its efficacy.7 First, always remember to warm up properly for at least ten minutes.
-Then conduct four maximal 1,000 meter runs (or sprint four minutes) at 85% – 95% of your maximum effort with two to three minutes of recovery between each run.
+The 4×4 minute workout is a classic in all sports: running, cycling, and rowing research has proven its efficacy.7 First, always remember to warm up properly for at least ten minutes.
+Then conduct four maximal 1,000-meter runs (or sprint four minutes) at 85% – 95% of your maximum effort with two to three minutes of recovery between each run.
 For cycling, find a section of road or a climb offering a challenging grade that you can work for 4 minutes.
 To mix it up you could try alternating between standing and seated efforts each minute

 The idea is to save enough energy so that your last set is the hardest intensity.
 If you are running on a track or watching your power on the bike, ensure you’ll be able to go your hardest on the last set.
 Pace this right and you should be dreading the last interval.
-By holding a pace that’s at the upper limit of your ability, you overload your heart, lungs and muscles, forcing them to adapt to deliver and take up more oxygen.
+By holding a pace that’s at the upper limit of your ability, you overload your heart, lungs, and muscles, forcing them to adapt to deliver and take up more oxygen.

-In one research study, athletes who did a similar workout improved their VO2 maxes by 10%.7 Time to exhaustion, blood volume, vein and artery function all improved after the training period.
+In one research study, athletes who did a similar workout improved their VO2 maxes by 10%.7 Time to exhaustion, blood volume, vein, and artery function all improved after the training period.

 High-Intensity Training: Short Intervals

 If you can’t bring yourself to suffer four minutes of near-max intensity, you can go for shorter intervals–but they have to be an even higher intensity to provide a benefit.
-Short interval sprints of under one minute can also improve VO2 max as long as they’re conducted at almost maximal effort level.
+Short interval sprints of under one minute can also improve VO2 max as long as they’re conducted at an almost maximal effort level.

-The exercise test here is 8-10 sets of 1 minute sprints.
+The exercise test here is 8-10 sets of 1-minute sprints.
 Again, make sure you are properly warmed up–these workouts carry a risk of injury because of the amount of power produced.
 You have to give it your all during each interval without holding anything back.

-Time to exhaustion, plasma volume and hemoglobin mass increased with this routine.
-However, results demonstrated that long interval training garnered the most dramatic results.
+Time to exhaustion, plasma volume, and hemoglobin mass increased with this routine.
+However, results demonstrated that long-interval training garnered the most dramatic results.